TNA Turkey Bowl: 2016

-Impact Wrestling era

 2017

 Global Champion Eli Drake renamed the Turkey Bowl match as "Eli Drake’s Gravy Train Turkey Trot", where the singles match, used in the previous two Turkey Bowls, was nixed in favor of a five-on-five intergender tag team match.

 Eddie Edwards was named as captain of a team consisting of himself, Allie, Richard Justice, Fallah Bahh and Garza Jr., while Chris Adonis was named as captain of the opposing team consisting of himself, El Hijo del Fantasma, Caleb Konley, KM and Laurel Van Ness.
 As Adonis was the one who got pinned, he had to wear the turkey suit.
 Adonis initially refused, but Jeremy Borash told him that he would force Drake into it instead, making Adonis reluctantly put it on.
 Afterwards, the other wrestlers got into a food fight and when Adonis tried to pie Edwards, he moved and Drake got pied instead.

 2018

-The 2018 Turkey bowl, promoted as "The Second Annual Eli Drake Gravy Train Turkey Trot", was aired on November 22, 2018.
+The 2018 Turkey Bowl, promoted as "The Second Annual Eli Drake Gravy Train Turkey Trot", was aired on November 22, 2018.
 It continued with the five-on-five intergender tag team match, established the previous year.

 Fallah Bahh was named as captain of a team consisting of himself, KM, Kikutaro, Dezmond Xavier and Alisha Edwards, while Eli Drake was named as captain of the opposing team consisting of himself, Katarina, Jake Crist, Rohit Raju and Glenn Gilbertti.
 The teams were chosen by way of a raffle.
 All wrestlers involved took an oath prior to the match stating that if they were pinned or submitted, they will wear the turkey suit.
 As Gilbertti was the one who got pinned, he had to wear the turkey suit.
 Josh Mathews reminded Gilbertti of the oath, but he did not want to put on the turkey suit.
 Scarlett Bordeaux, the object of Gilbertti's affections, came down to the ring and persuaded him to wear the turkey suit.
 When he did so, she called him an idiot and walked away.

+2023

+The 2023 Turkey Bowl, promoted once again as The Gravy Train Turkey Trot, returned after a five-year hiatus and was aired on November 23, 2023.
+It was an eight-man tag team match.

+Jake Something, Mike Bailey, Johnny Swinger and PCO defeated Champagne Singh, Jai Vidal and The Good Hands (John Skyler and Jason Hotch) to win.
+As Vidal was the one who got pinned, he had to wear the turkey suit, but he did not want to put it on.
+However, per the stipulation, he had to wear the suit or risk being fired from Impact Wrestling.
+His stablemates Gisele Shaw and Savannah Evans would ultimately force Vidal into the turkey suit.